Visualize in 3D

 Databases & spreadsheets

-FlexSim can import data from, and export data to, all the most popular spreadsheet and database applications.
+FlexSim simulation software can import data from, and export data to, all the most popular spreadsheet and database applications.
 Broaden your analysis by leveraging these powerful programs.

 For industry leading distribution fitting, FlexSim includes ExpertFit.